-After bar owners protested in Austin, declaring “Bar Lives Matter, too” and their failed lawsuit to stop Gov. Abbott, the Texas Alcoholic Beverage Commission finally offered bar owners another lifeline.
-TABC officials claim it will allow more of bars to reopen if they meet all of Gov. Abbott’s requirements while maintaining CDC’s COVID-19 guidelines and selling more food than alcohol at their establishments regardless of the virus infection rate in their county.
+After bar owners protested in Austin, declaring “Bar Lives Matter, too,” the Texas Alcoholic Beverage Commission finally offered bar owners another lifeline that will allow more bars to reopen if they sell more food than alcohol, regardless of the virus infection rate in their county.

-The TABC’s lifeline two weeks ago allowed The Celt to reopen as a restaurant in downtown McKinney.
-The most recent change to TABC guidelines now makes it easier for bar owners to open as a restaurant if they’re partnered with food trucks or offering wrapped food that boosts their food sales over Gov. Abbott’s 51 percent mark for reopening.
+Two weeks ago, the TABC allowed The Celt to reopen as a restaurant in downtown McKinney.
+But the most recent change to TABC guidelines now makes it easier for bar owners to open as a restaurant if they’re partnered with food trucks or offering wrapped food that boosts their food sales over Gov. Abbott’s 51 percent mark for reopening.

 The main difference now, Stan says, is that bar owners don’t need a full kitchen to open, which can cost about $30,000 for them to install.

 “It’s a step in the right direction,” he says.

 The Celt opened last weekend after meeting TABC’s early August guidelines.
 Those guidelines included lowering their alcohol sales below 51 percent by using sales figures from April or projected ones.
 A permanent food truck or onsite kitchen was also needed.